This guide walks you through how to setup your Asus router running Asuswrt-Merlin to connect to the Mullvad VPN servers.

 Click on the VPN Client tab at the top of your screen and then click on OpenVPN in order to create a VPN connection.

-First download the Android configuration file from Mullvad's OpenVPN configuration file generator and then click on Choose File.
+First download the Android configuration file from Mullvad's OpenVPN configuration file generator (make sure that "Android/ChromeOS" is selected) and then click on Choose File.

 Click on the Mullvad configuration file and then Open.

 After selecting the configuration file, click on Upload.

 This loads the required settings in the GUI and then clears the uploaded file field.